Coca-Cola Live Tweets #LetsEatTogether

 If you bring live participation into the primary screen, you can turn an ad break into an event people actively watch for.

-Every year, the Ikea Catalog inspires over 200 million people around the world to create homes they love.
-For 2013, Ikea is taking the inspiration one step further by bringing technology to their paper catalog and driving a more seamless connection to purchase.
+Every year, the IKEA Catalog inspires people around the world to create homes they love.
+For the 2013 edition, IKEA takes the inspiration one step further by bringing technology to the paper catalog and creating a more seamless connection to purchase.

-Ikea has worked with ad agency McCann New York to re-imagine their catalog via a special visual recognition app that bring its pages and offerings within to life in the form of inspirational videos, designer stories, ‘x-ray’ vision that peeks inside furniture, and more.
+IKEA worked with McCann New York to re-imagine the catalog via a visual recognition app that brings select pages and the offerings within to life.
+The experience is positioned around inspirational videos, designer stories, “X-ray” views that peek inside furniture, and more.

 A few fast answers before you act